There’s nothing more quintessentially “kiwi summer” than loading up a chilly bin and heading away camping for a few nights.

 10kms return via the same track/3 hours return from the White Horse Hill Campground carpark

 I haven’t walked the Hooker Valley track in years!
 As far as my memory can remember, it’s insanely stunning.
 It’s a mostly flat 10km return track, with 124m change in elevation.
-There are three swing bridges along the way and you get incredible views of Mueller Lake, Aoraki/Mt Cook and the Southern Alps at the end.
+There are three swing bridges along the way and you get incredible views of Mueller Lake and the Hooker River as you cross the bridges and Hooke Lake, Aoraki/Mt Cook and the Southern Alps at the end.
 But even if you only do part of the walk you are still in for a treat.
 Just know that everyone is also doing this track with you so try and go early to avoid the crowds.
 (Tour buses usually arrive by 11am.)

 TASMAN GLACIER VIEW/BLUE LAKES